-Montessori named this phase of development ‘The Social Embryonic Phase’ and this is when the child enters the pre-school.
+Montessori named the phase of development from 3 – 6 years ‘The Social Embryonic Phase’ and this is when the child enters our pre-primary school.
 The child is now ready for a wider range of friendships and is much more comfortable being away from home.
-Learning is more structured, language develops rapidly and every experience counts towards learning.
-This is the stage of development that Montessori named, the ‘Absorbent Mind’, when the child’s brain absorbs information like a sponge.
-The Montessori method gives full attention to the importance of early education and this is achieved through a dynamic relationship between the child, the teacher and the learning environment.
+With the child having, what Montessori described as an ‘Absorbent Mind;’ the ability to absorb information like a sponge.
+Learning and language development proceed rapidly, fully supported through a dynamic relationship between the child, the teacher and the learning environment.

 7.30 – 8.00 a.m: Arrive, meet and greet, join friends in play area.

 8.00 – 8.15 a.m: Circle time with songs, news, project information and outline of the day

 8.15 – 11.15 a.m: The ‘work cycle’ incorporating individual choice of work, work with teacher, small group activities and individual snack

 11.15 – 12.00 noon: Snack, outdoor play, gardening and games

 (On different days of the week, this period includes music, drama, P.E. art and psychomotor lessons)

 These teach children skills for daily living (dressing, personal hygiene and care, food preparation, cleaning, gardening and classroom skills.)
 The activities also assist in the development of fine motor control and concentration.

 These provide opportunities for the systematic refinement of the child’s five senses.
 This refinement occurs through matching, grading and building with various materials unique to the Montessori curriculum.
 Focus is given to shape, dimension, colour, pattern, textures and sounds.
 Sensory discrimination and memory are the basis for all learning.